AliSerwat/Refactored-DuoFormer/README.md

 ## ✨ What's New in This Enhanced Version

-This is a professionally refactored and enhanced version with:
+A professionally engineered and enhanced implementation with:

 - ✅ **Platform-Independent**: Works on Windows, Linux, macOS
 - ✅ **Hardware-Agnostic**: Auto-detects CUDA, MPS (Apple Silicon), or CPU